 Where should I eat or drink nearby?

 Look for family-run spots in Devin village — bryndzové halušky, kapustnica, roast duck with lokše and apple strudel are the things to order.
 Don’t leave without trying a glass of Devínsky ríbezlák (local blackcurrant wine).
-On quiet weekdays, a riverside picnic is a genuinely good alternative.
+On quiet weekdays, a riverside picnic is a very good alternative.

 And that was pretty much our visit – short and sweet, bus as you can see, super easy to plan if you’re already in Bratislava.